Saint-Raymond, Quebec

 Saint-Raymond (/fr/), also called Saint-Raymond de Portneuf (/fr/), is a city in Quebec, Canada, located about 63 km north-west of Quebec City.
 It is the largest city in population and area of the Portneuf Regional County Municipality.

 History

 First settlements

-The seigniory of Bourg-Louis, which includes the territory of Saint-Raymond, was initially occupied by the Huron.
+The seigniory of Bourg-Louis, which includes the territory of Saint-Raymond, was initially occupied by the Wendat.
 Their round hut was only a few feet away from the current location of the presbytery.
 The seigniory was jointly owned by Bernard-Antoine Panet and Peter Langlois.
 The two men encourage the colonization of Sainte-Anne river valley.
 Four couples from Ancienne-Lorette were the first to rise to the challenge: